kadamwhite/talks/2016/wp-node-feelingrestful/wp-node-feelingrestful.md

 2016

 ???
 Now it's 2016, and we have Calypso: it uses the .com API, but as we saw in the last session these applications aren't hypothetical anymore.
+I both hope and anticipate that we'll see a plethora of new Admin UI applications spring up to utilize the API.

+WP-Admin is great, but it's a bit long in the tooth and disruption will help us all in the long run.

 ---